miketang84/bamboo/doc/myfirstproject.md

 ##Introduction
 ###Creating a Project
-To begin, open a terminal, navigate to a folder where you have rights to create files and check whether there is a settings.lua file in the current directory.
-If not, you can create a new one like the following example, which are just the directory of your mongrel2 server and directory of bamboo installed:
+To begin, open a terminal, navigate to a folder where you have rights to create files and check whether there is a *settings.lua* file in the current directory.
+If not, you can create a new one, which are just the directory of your mongrel2 server and directory of bamboo installed, like the following example:

 	monserver_dir = "/home/fisk/workspace/monserver/"
 	bamboo_dir = "/usr/local/share/lua/5.1/bamboo/"